voicebase/voicebase-docs/docs/how-to-guides/custom-vocabulary.md

 ##### Weighting
 Weighting may optionally be used to increase the likelihood that terms are recognized by the speech engine.
 Terms are weighted with an integer value from 0 to 5, with 0 being default.
-Each increase in the weighting value will increase the likelihood that the speech engine will select the Custom Vocabulary term, but also will increase the likelihood of false positive.
+Each increase in the weighting value will increase the likelihood that the speech engine will select the Custom Vocabulary term, but also will increase the likelihood of false positives.
 With weighting added to the custom term, the custom vocabulary string becomes:

 ```json